ropensci/RNeXML/inst/doc/pubs/manuscript.md

 We see the title appears as the `content` of this `meta` element.
 The `id` attribute provides us with a unique way to refer to this meta element in this document.
-The `datatype` tells us that the content is a text string (as opposed to a numerical or boolean value).
+The `datatype` tells us that the content is a text string (as opposed to, say, a numerical or boolean value).
 The `property` is the attribute that most interests us here; it tells us that the content is a title.
 The prefix `dc` indicates the vocabulary (called a namespace in XML) to which the word `title` belongs.
 The prefix is defined elsewhere in the NeXML file, as we can see with: